voxpupuli/puppet-consul/README.md

 ## Limitations

 Depends on the JSON gem, or a modern ruby.
-(Ruby 1.8.7 is not officially supported)
+(Ruby 1.8.7 is not officially supported) Depending on the version of puppetserver deployed it may not be new enough (1.8.0 is too old, 2.0.3 is known to work).

 ## Consul Template